 - 1 Tbsp. raw unfiltered honey

-- Bring 3/4 cup water to a boil and pour over sage and marshmallow root.
-Allow to steep for 30-45 minutes.
+- Bring 3/4 cup water to a boil and pour over the herbs.
+Allow them to steep for 30-45 minutes.
 Strain.

 All information on The Hippy Homemaker is meant for educational and informational purposes only.
 The statements on this website have not been evaluated by the Food and Drug Administration.
 Products and/or information are not intended to diagnose, cure, treat, or prevent any disease.
 Readers are advised to do their own research and make decisions in partnership with their health care provider.
 If you are pregnant, nursing, have a medical condition or are taking any medication, please consult your physician.